petervflocke/rotaryencoder_rpi/README.md

  The floachart for the FSM in the menu example can be drawn like this:
  ![FSM Flowchart](https://raw.githubusercontent.com/petervflocke/rpitvheadend/master/res/fsm-test-example.png  "FSM Flowchart")

+This example and main menu application utilises a perfect FSM python implemenation.
+For details please refer to: https://github.com/tyarkoni/transitions#-transitions

-The machine has 6 states
+The machine in the above example has 6 states
 ```python
 states      = ['A', 'Ad', 'B', 'B01', 'X', 'S']
 ```